 Clay tobacco pipes, repaired

-Known as steamers to the convicts, these tobacco pipes have been repaired with resin and twine where their fragile stems broke, suggesting that their owners couldn’t afford to buy new pipes to replace them.
-There were 1500 fragments or complete convict-era clay tobacco pipes recovered by archaeologists from underfloor and underground areas of Hyde Park Barracks.
-The small size and shape of the bowls of these pipes was typical of those made in the early nineteenth century, when convicts lived at the Barracks.
-Also, they were found among other convict-era objects, which further confirms their use by convicts.
+These tobacco pipes have been repaired with resin and twine where their fragile stems broke, suggesting that their owners couldn’t afford to buy new pipes to replace them.
+There were 1,500 fragments of or complete convict-era clay tobacco pipes –known as steamers to the convicts – recovered by archaeologists from underfloor and underground areas of the Hyde Park Barracks.
+The small size and shape of the bowls of these pipes was typical of those made in the early 19th century, when convicts lived at the Barracks.
+They were found among other convict-era objects, which further confirms their use by convicts.

 Related artefacts